The MySQL server can operate in different SQL modes, and can apply

 in an option file.

 MySQL installation programs may configure the SQL mode during the installation process.
 If the SQL mode differs from the default or from what you expect, check for a setting in an option file that the server reads at startup.

 SUPER privilege and affects the

 operation of all clients that connect from that time on.
 Setting

 SESSION variable affects only the current

 client.
-Any client can change its own session
+Each client can change its session

 sql_mode value at any time.